ibenian/Portfolio-Samples/README.md

 Some code examples from my coding projects

 ###GroundWarLogic.cs
 Functional asynchrounous game programming sample based on my Rx based game engine.
+I've published more than 10 mobile games based on this engine which makes it possible to write complex game logic in a simple and maintainable fashion.

 ###EntityQueryLanguage
 EQL (Entity Query Language) is a fluent API that I've developed to write SQL queries in a strongly typed fashion